 Gerð is attested to in the Poetic and Prose Eddas, and Heimskringla.
 She is also attested to in various gold-leaf archaeological artifacts.
 She is a Jötunn, daughter of the frost giant Gymir and the mountain giant, Aurboða.
-As such, she is one of the primordial beings who represented the wild forces of nature that care little for the lives of humanity.
-She is the wife of Freyr,and through this marriage she is considered one of the Asyjnr, the major goddesses of Ásgard who receive worship.
-As a goddess, and distinct from other Jötnar, Gerð cares about the plight of mortals and is available through prayer and petition.
-In Heathen tradition, we are descended from the gods, and Gerð and Freyr are the parents of human dynasties in Sweden.
+As such, she is one of the primordial beings who represented the wild forces of nature that care little for the survival of humanity.
+She is the wife of Freyr, and through this marriage she is considered one of the Asyjnr, the major goddesses of Ásgard who receive worship.
+As a goddess of the Æsir, and distinct from other Jötnar, Gerð cares about the plight of mortals and is available through prayer and petition.
+In Heathen tradition, we are descended from the gods, they are our ancestors, and Gerð and Freyr specifically are the parents of human dynasties in Sweden.

 Her name means “enclosure,” or “fenced in.”
 She is considered the goddess of gardens, of soil and fertile earth, and the enclosures necessary to protect crops from pests.
 She is described as being exceptionally beautiful.
 So much so that she ensnared the lust and love of Freyr, previously the preeminent bachelor of the gods.

 In the lore, Freyr had snuck in to Hlidskjalf, the observation tower which allows Óðin and Frigga the vantage point to observe all happenings in all the worlds; and which is decidedly off-limits to all other beings.
 From it’s heights, Freyr spotted Gerð in Jötunheimr.
 In particular, he saw her arms shimmering and shining with light, which is compared in poetry to the glistening of sunlight on snow.
 So beautiful was Gerð that Freyr fell in love with her just by glancing at her elbows.
-He fell in love with her at first sight, but then immediately into hopeless despair.
+He fell in love with her at first sight, but then immediately into hopeless despair, assuming that a match with her would be impossible.

 Gerð rebuffs all of Skyrnir’s honeyed words, dismissing all of Freyr’s charms: his wealth, his warm personality, his golden farm-boy good-looks, his pedigree as a prince of the Vanir, his might as a warrior, and even his renowned masculine endowment and sexual prowess.
 Skyrnir offers her Draupnir, Óðin’s magic multiplying ring, Iðunn’s apples of eternal youth and beauty, and the wealth of the Vanir.
 No, no and no. Gerð will have none of it.